carbon-language/carbon-lang/docs/design/expressions/pointer_operators.md

 ## Overview

-Carbon provides three unary operators related to pointers:
+Carbon provides the following operators related to pointers:

 -   `&` as a prefix unary operator takes the address of an object, forming a pointer to it.
 -   `*` as a prefix unary operator dereferences a pointer.
--   `*` as a postfix unary operator produces a pointer _type_ to some other type.

 ## Details